Part of being an ethical company with a positive impact is how we buy and consume as a company.

-If a fair trade option is available, then buy that in preference to non-Fair-Trade.
+If a fair trade option is available and reasonable, then buy that in preference to non-Fair-Trade.
 E.g. coffee and tea should be fair trade.

 Minimise our environmental impact by buying second-hand where possible and appropriate.

-This does not apply to Amazon's digital services (e.g. streaming video, Kindle), or where Amazon are a digital marketplace but not a delivery partner (e.g. 2nd hand books that they won't deliver on prime are probably OK).
-Still, try e.g. E-bay, Google shoppping, or Blackwells for preference.
+This does not apply to Amazon's digital services (e.g. streaming video, Kindle) -- there's no objection to those.
+Or where Amazon are a digital marketplace but not a delivery partner (e.g. 2nd hand books that they won't deliver on prime are OK).

 For all goods, check the country of manufacture, and buy from other sources in preference to China or Myanmar.

 Country-wide sanctions are generally to be avoided.
 However in the most serious cases, and where business and government are interlinked, we make moderate efforts to buy elsewhere.
 This would be for countries involved in large-scale serious human rights abuses equivalent to crimes against humanity (i.e. lots of people killed or imprisoned).
 Exceptions should be made if a specific manufacturer is ethical with a positive impact.

 Under no circumstances should any negative consideration be applied to individuals for links with such countries.
 E.g. not working with a Chinese person in the UK because they are Chinese, or expecting such a person to denounce China, would be considered racist.